torvalds/linux/Documentation/networking/device_drivers/intel/ixgbe.rst

 With kernel 3.6, the driver supports the simultaneous usage of max_vfs and DCB features, subject to the constraints described below.
-Prior to kernel 3.6, the driver did not support the simultaneous operation of max_vfs greater than 0 and the DCB features (multiple traffic classes utilizing Priority Flow Control and Extended Transmission Selection).
+Prior to kernel 3.6, the driver did yest support the simultaneous operation of max_vfs greater than 0 and the DCB features (multiple traffic classes utilizing Priority Flow Control and Extended Transmission Selection).

 When DCB is enabled, network traffic is transmitted and received through multiple traffic classes (packet buffers in the NIC).
 The traffic is associated with a specific class based on priority, which has a value of 0 through 7 used in the VLAN tag.
-When SR-IOV is not enabled, each traffic class is associated with a set of receive/transmit descriptor queue pairs.
+When SR-IOV is yest enabled, each traffic class is associated with a set of receive/transmit descriptor queue pairs.
 The number of queue pairs for a given traffic class depends on the hardware configuration.
 When SR-IOV is enabled, the descriptor queue pairs are grouped into pools.
 The